 Why You Should Trust Us

 To say that we are addicted to mountain biking is an understatement.
 We are always cruising the internet to find the latest and greatest gear.
 Mountain bike hip packs have been on our radar for years, and we had the pleasure of conducting extensive research on some of the best options on the market.
-Our test class features seven particularly intriguing models from seven tried and true manufacturers.
+Our test class features nine particularly intriguing models from seven tried and true manufacturers.
 We did our best to have our selection feature multiple styles of hip packs that have varying amounts of storage and differing hydration systems.
 We rode with these waist bags as much as humanly possible and scored each on six performance metrics that we feel represent the most critical aspects of a mountain biking hip pack.
-We rated these seven products on ease of drinking, ease of filling, storage, comfort, weight, and ease of cleaning.
+We then rated each bag on ease of drinking, ease of filling, storage, comfort, weight, and ease of cleaning.

 Analysis and Test Results

 Our testers spent months testing these mountain bike hip packs.
 We rode with them on sweltering summer shred missions as well as crisp and cold night rides.
 We spent countless hours in the saddle and loading and unloading each pack.
 We organized our tools in each pack obsessively, drank copious amounts of H20 from each bladder, and even crashed on a few of them.
 Once we had spent a satisfactory amount of time with every pack, we compared notes and scored everything.
 We found the EVOC Pro 3L to be the best of the best, and it took home our Editors' Choice Award.
 The Bontrager Rapid Pack won our Best Buy award, and the Osprey Seral 1.5L took home a Top Pick for Long Rides, given its huge amount of storage space.
 Carry on to find out all of the details and learn about some more honorable mentions.